Samsung chief gets 5-year prison term for corruption

 A South Korean court has found Lee Jae-yong, the de facto chief of the sprawling Samsung business empire, guilty of bribery and other corruption charges.

-The criminal conviction is a blow for Samsung, the world's largest smartphone maker and South Korea's biggest family conglomerate.
+The criminal conviction is a blow for Samsung, the world's largest smartphone maker and South Korea's biggest family-run conglomerate whose businesses are estimated to account for around 15% of the country's entire economy.

 The so-called "trial of the century" has gripped South Korea for months.
-It's part of a huge influence-peddling scandal that brought down the government of former President Park Geun-Hye.
-Park is also on trial.
+It's part of a huge influence-peddling scandal that brought down the government of former President Park Geun-hye.

 Related: South Korea's long history of light sentences for business leaders